jimasp/behave-vsc/README.md

     ```

 - Step navigation is automatically enabled for your `steps` folder, but by using the `importedSteps` setting you can also enable step navigation for:
+  - imported steps in your project folder that are not in your steps folder
   - imported step libraries in your project folder

-  - your own imported steps in your project folder
+  - Notes:
+    - you should try to use the lowest-level path so that file watchers are not watching hundreds of unrelated files
-  - (note that if any path/regex is also included in a vscode `files.watcherExclude` setting, it will not have dynamic navigation updates on file/folder changes)
+    - if any path/regex is also included in a vscode `files.watcherExclude` setting, it will not have dynamic navigation updates on file/folder changes

   - Example: